Class Supply List

 - Medium sized palette knife

-- Something to cover the table while painting such as newspaper, scrap paper, or a tablecloth
+- Something to cover the table while painting such as newspaper or an old tablecloth

 **All students will need to purchase clay directly from the arts center.